RGivisiez/WcGAN-GP-MNIST/README.md

 >
 >  <a href="https://colab.research.google.com/github/RGivisiez/WcGAN-GP-MNIST/blob/main/WcGAN_GP_(MNIST).ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

 The main objective here is to train a conditional GAN and use its generator to create images.
-Since GANs require a lot of computational resources, I will restrict the dataset size and the number of classes used.
+Since GANs require a lot of computational resources, the dataset size and the number of classes used will be restricted.
 My main objective is to see the entire process of training a GAN.

-To keep track of the training loss and the images generated, I will use the TensorBoard.
-And to prevent the well know mode collapse, present in a vanilla GAN, it will be used the Wasserstein loss with a gradient penalty (WGAN-GP).
+To keep track of the training loss and the images generated, TensorBoard was used.
+Moreover, to prevent the well known mode collapse, present in basic GAN implementations, I used the Wasserstein loss with a gradient penalty.

 The images below show the results for two different models: